microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerplancontainer.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a container for a [plannerPlan](plannerPlan.md).
 The container is a resource that specifies authorization rules and the lifetime of the plan.
-This means that only the people who are authorized to work with the resource containing the plan will be able to work with the plan and the tasks within it.
+Only people authorized to work with the resource containing the plan are allowed to work with the plan and the tasks within it.
 When the containing resource is deleted, the contained plans are also deleted.
-Properties of **plannerPlanContainer** can only be changed while [moving a plan](../api/plannerplan-movetocontainer.md) from User to Group container.
+Properties of **plannerPlanContainer** can only be changed when a plan is moved from one container to another, using [plan move to container](../api/plannerplan-movetocontainer.md).

 Planner currently supports the container types listed in the following table.
-When creating a plan, the **containerUrl** property must be specified with the path of the resource identified in the table.
+The **containerUrl** property must be specified during plan creation with the path of the resource identified in the table.

 |Type|Description|Path to the resource|
 |----|-----------|--------------------|